 Our loan agreements and credit and guarantee facilities with banks contain covenants regarding our maintenance of certain financial ratios.
-The covenants contained in our credit facilities restrict, among other things, our ability to pledge our assets, dispose of assets, or give guarantees.
+The covenants contained in our credit facilities triggers acceleration of payments or restrict, among other things, our ability to pledge our assets, dispose of assets, give guarantees or restrict certain changes in the ownership of our shares.
 Our ability to continue to comply with these and other obligations depends in part on the future performance of our business.
 We cannot assure you that we shall be able to continue to comply with the covenants included in our agreements with the banks.
 If we fail to comply, we shall be required to renegotiate the terms of our credit facilities with the banks.
 We cannot assure you that we shall be able to reach an agreement with the banks or that such agreements will be on favorable terms to us.
 Our ability to restructure or refinance our credit facilities depends on the condition of the capital markets and our financial condition.
 Any refinancing of our existing credit facilities could be at higher interest rates and may require us to comply with different covenants, which could restrict our business operations.